nexudx/iRacing-AudioSwitch/README.md

 If you encounter any issues, try the following steps:

 1. Ensure that your audio devices are properly connected and recognized by Windows.
-2. Check the log file for any error messages.
+2. Check the log file (`ir-audio-switch.log` by default) for any error messages.
 3. Make sure you have the necessary permissions to run the script and change audio devices.
 4. Re-run the first-time setup if you have changed your audio devices.